Rome: Demographics

-In 550 BC, Rome was the second largest city in Italy, with Tarentum being the largest.
+By 550 BC, Rome was the second largest city in Italy after only Taras (modern Taranto) on the Salento Peninsula.
 It had an area of about 285 ha and an estimated population of 35,000.
 Other sources suggest the population was just under 100,000 from 600 to 500 BC.
 When the Republic was founded in 509 BC the census recorded a population of 130,000.
 The republic included the city itself and the immediate surroundings.
 Other sources suggest a population of 150,000 in 500 BC.
-It surpassed 300,000 in 150 BC.
+It surpassed 300,000 by 150 BC.

 The size of the city at the time of the Emperor Augustus is a matter of speculation, with estimates based on grain distribution, grain imports, aqueduct capacity, city limits, population density, census reports, and assumptions about the number of unreported women, children and slaves providing a very wide range.
 Glenn Storey estimates 450,000 people, Whitney Oates estimates 1.2 million, Neville Morely provides a rough estimate of 800,000 and excludes earlier suggestions of 2 million.
 Estimates of the city's population towards and after the end of the Roman empire also vary.
 A.H.M.
 Jones estimated the population at 650,000 in the mid-fifth century.
 The damage caused by the sackings may have been overestimated.
 The population had already started to decline from the late fourth century onward, although around the middle of the fifth century it seems that Rome continued to be the most populous city of the two parts of the Empire.
 According to Krautheimer it was still close to 800,000 in 400 AD; had declined to 500,000 by 452, and dwindled to perhaps 100,000 in 500 AD.
 After the Gothic Wars, 535–552, the population may have dwindled temporarily to 30,000.
 During the pontificate of Pope Gregory I (590–604), it may have reached 90,000, augmented by refugees.
 Lancon estimates 500,000 based on the number of 'incisi' enrolled as eligible to receive bread, oil and wine rations; the number fell to 120,000 in the reform of 419.
 Neil Christie, citing free rations for the poorest, estimated 500,000 in the mid-fifth century and still a quarter of a million at the end of the century.
 Novel 36 of Emperor Valentinian III records 3.629 million pounds of pork to be distributed to the needy at 5 lbs. per month for the five winter months, sufficient for 145,000 recipients.
 This has been used to suggest a population of just under 500,000.
 Supplies of grain remained steady until the seizure of the remaining provinces of North Africa in 439 by the Vandals, and may have continued to some degree afterwards for a while.
-The city's population declined to less than 50,000 people in the Early Middle Ages from 700 AD onward.
+The city's population declined to less than 50,000 people in the Early Middle Ages from 700 onward.
 It continued to stagnate or shrink until the Renaissance.